-You can create up to four partitions on a device; these partitions cannot overlap.
+You can create up to four partitions on a device, although these partitions cannot overlap.

-10.3 Partition Removal from RAM-Partition Table
+11.3 Partition Removal from RAM-Partition Table

-Partitions can be removed with the 'part-rem' command.
-For example:

-losh> part-rem /dev/nand0 b

-will remove the second partition entry from the RAM-partition table.
+Partitions can be removed with the part-rem command.
+For example, losh> part-rem /dev/nand0 b will remove the second partition entry from the RAM-partition table.
 Removing this partition means that the contents will be overwritten with 0s.

-info part /dev/nand0

-will output the following table:
+For example, losh> info part /dev/nand0 will output the following table: